The Best Leather Motorcycle Jackets [2023 Edition]

-Note: some of the links in this post are affiliate links and we will earn a commission if you purchase something through them.
+Note: some of the links in this post are affiliate links, and we will earn a commission if you purchase something through them.
 Thank you for supporting us.

 Best Casual Leather Jackets

 What makes this such a ‘daily driver’ jacket?
-There are 16 pockets for functional storage.
-Anything you could need to stash away on-the-go can be placed into any of the 16 pockets provided.
+There are 16 pockets for functional storage, so anything you could need to stash away on-the-go can be placed on your person.
 Just make sure you keep track of where things are going, of course.

 Best Sport Leather Jackets

 If you’ve ever watched a MotoGP race, I’m sure you have seen ‘the hump’.
 This hump functions as a guide for the air passing off your helmet to seamlessly meet your back for maximum aerodynamic streamlining.
-The jacket comes in both black/white and another colorway with some red accents thrown into the mix.
+The jacket comes in both black/white and another colorway, with some red accents thrown into the mix.

-$1300 for your protection only.
+$1300—for protection you’ll be hard-pressed to find anywhere else.
 Dainese is the Ferrari of the racing-gear world and has been manufacturing awesome gear for years.
-Nobody complains about the cost of a Ferrari, because typically with high-end stuff you’re getting what you pay for.
+Nobody complains about the cost of a Ferrari, because typically, with high-end stuff, you’re getting what you pay for.

 The D-Air airbag system requires a full maintenance overhaul every 5 years (the cost is on the owner, not Dainese) to ensure that it’s armed and ready to save your life on the racetrack.
 The jacket is jam-packed with sensors and features a GPS to gather data in the event of a crash, which will inflate the airbag to protect your neck and chest area.